Tag Archive for: Why LePort Schools

 2. Will the preschool program lay the foundations of literacy?
 You want a preschool program that enables your child to build “phonemic awareness”, isolate the sounds of language, and to connect them to the letters of the written word.
 A number of intensive research studies, including the national “Reading Panel”, have concluded unequivocally: “the central building blocks of literacy must be laid down before kindergarten.”

 We encourage you to actively judge LePort Schools by Ms. Tyre’s list of criteria for selecting a preschool.
 If you haven’t already, call us to schedule a tour.
 Read about each of our preschool teacher’s qualifications on our web site.
-Watch videos of children in our preschool classrooms, and read detailed descriptions about our curriculum, from preschool to middle school.
+Read detailed descriptions about our curriculum, from preschool to middle school.
 Attend our Parent Education Events and Open Houses, or try-out LePort for your toddler with our Mommy & Me Montessori Program.

 At LePort Schools, we want parents who are “choosy”, because they’re the ones who recognize the importance of a good education.
 We are here to help you learn as much as you need to make the best preschool choice of your child and family.